thirumurthis/Learnings/istio/istio_kind_gateway_api_blog.md

 - The address to access the Kiali UI is - `http://127.0.0.1:8180/kiali`

-The Kiali UI looks like in below snaphsot.
+The Kiali UI looks like in below snapshot.
 The Nginx backend app, Prometheus and Grafana where deployed here in the snapshot.

 ![image](https://github.com/user-attachments/assets/2b7c821d-9646-4c51-9b04-e4816b6dda3e)